Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Response**: REQUIRED in the response.
-  - **Query**: Support for queries on this property is OPTIONAL.
-If supported, filters MAY support only a subset of comparison operators.
   - MUST be a list of three vectors *a*, *b*, and *c*, where each of the vectors MUST BE a list of the vector's coordinates along the x, y, and z Cartesian coordinates.
     (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates).
   - For databases that do not define an absolute Cartesian system (e.g., only defining the length and angles between vectors), the first lattice vector SHOULD be set along *x* and the second on the *xy*-plane.